Diamond Cost Calculator: Determining The Value of A Diamond

 Before figuring out how much a diamond is worth, it is important to know the various steps in the process of buying a diamond.
 There are three large steps that people have to follow.
 These include:

 - The Certification Process: This is the most important step.
 For anyone planning on spending thousands of dollars on a diamond, the diamond should be certified.
-This certificate is important because they ensure the buyer is getting what the jeweler says he or she is selling.
+This report is important because they ensure the buyer is getting what the jeweler says he or she is selling.
 This is the gold standard in this industry.

 - The Quality: The second step is determining the quality of the diamond.
 This will be discussed in detail below.

 - The Pricing: The last step is to price the diamond.
 While there are multiple factors that will play a role in the pricing of the diamond, it is always a good idea to shop around and see how the industry leaders are pricing their diamonds.
-While a physical store will almost always be more expensive than an online shop, this will help people figure out how much a diamond is worth.

 These are the three most important steps when it comes to buying a diamond.
 Now, it is time to get more in-depth with regard to the quality of the diamond.